MacaqueNet/MacaqueNet.github.io/symposia.md

 		<li>Harish Kumar</li>
 	</ul>

 	<p>Already planning to attend Behaviour 2025 in Kolkata?
-We would love to see many of you there in person!</p> <br>
-	Not registered for behaviour yet?
+We would love to see many of you there in person!Not registered for behaviour yet?
 Early-bird <a href="https://conferenceindia.in/behaviour2025/delegate_login.aspx" target="_blank">registration</a> is available until Tuesday 15 April! </p>

 	<p>Click below to sign up for the MacaqueNet Workshop, Board Meeting, post-workshop dinner and symposium - you are welcome to attend as many or as few events as you like, just let us know which events you will join in the form:</p>
 	<ul class="actions">